- This race regulation is an integral part of the contract between the organizer and the participants.

 - The time measurement takes place by means of a transponder attached to the start number.
 The transponder must be returned after the race.
 Otherwise, the transponder will be charged to the participant.

 - Participants are to comply with all the instructions given by the promoter and any event personnel, who will be clearly identified as such.

 - Private escorts of participants on foot, with bicycles or the like are not allowed.
 In the children’s run, it is allowed to accompany the child on foot by an adult.

 - There is a general ban on driving throughout the course.
 Carrying dogs, strollers, etc. is not allowed!

 - Short cuts and other unauthorized aids are not permitted.
-Those who do not complete the course according to the route map and start before the official start will be disqualified.
+Those who do not complete the course according to the route map or begin before the official start time will be disqualified.

 - About disqualifications, the sporting director of the Organizing Committee decision is final.

 - Registrations can be made in writing by means of the registration form (payment slip of the official flyer) or online on the website of the organizer at winterthur-marathon.ch or directly at DataSport, www.datasport.com.
 Registrations by phone or e-mail will not be accepted.
 By registering, the participant accepts the race regulations of the Winterthur Marathon.

 - The organizer reserves the right to disqualify participants at any time without reimbursement of the participation fee, due to false personal details when registering or suspicion of consumption of unauthorized substances (doping).

 - Falsely duplicated online registrations will not be refunded, but entitle you to a freestart at the Winterthur Marathon in the following year.